marijuana seeds for sale vegetation

 cannabis plants vegetative stage

 • Consider LST methods to get the most out of one light.
-If the plants get too big and are too close together, however, the light will not reach the lower branches.
+If the plants get too big and are too close together, the light will not reach the lower branches.
 This also results in fewer bud sites.
 While it is quite simple to grow a cannabis plant with a large mass of buds at the top, optimizing multiple sites lower down is more complicated.

 • Easy on the fertilizer.
 Watch the leaves when determining how much extra fertilizer to use.
 If there is still fertilizer remaining in the soil, adding it to the water could over-fertilize the cannabis plants.
 Nutrients should be increased as the plants grow, and yellowing leaves can indicate that more nutrients are required.